Recursive Monte Carlo and Variational Inference with Auxiliary Variables: INTRODUCTION

-\textbf{Contributions.} Our key contributions are: \begin{itemize} \item the RAVI framework, including new recursive algorithms for IS, VI, SMC, and MH using proposals that lack tractable marginal densities (Sections~\ref{sec:overview} and~\ref{sec:inference-algs}); \item theorems that precisely characterize the impact of RAVI's approximations on overall inference quality (sampler variance, or tightness of the variational bound) (Section~\ref{sec:theory}); and \item two extended examples of RAVI's application to algorithm design and analysis: (1) a novel variant of~\citet{salimans2015markov}'s Markov Chain Variational Inference (MCVI) algorithm that, unlike vanilla MCVI, scales to handle proposals incorporating long MCMC chains; and (2) a novel sampler for Dirichlet process mixtures that uses a randomized agglomerative clustering algorithm as a proposal, outperforming strong baselines on a standard benchmark from astronomy~\citep{drinkwater2004large} and a challenging data-cleaning problem using Medicare data~\citep{MedicareHosp}, adapted from~\citet{lew2021pclean}. \end{itemize}
+\textbf{Contributions.} Our key contributions are: \begin{itemize} \item the RAVI framework, including new recursive algorithms for IS, VI, SMC, and MH using proposals without exact marginal density evaluators (Sections~\ref{sec:overview} \&~\ref{sec:inference-algs}); \item theorems characterizing the impact of RAVI's estimated densities on inference quality (sampler variance, or tightness of variational bounds) (Section~\ref{sec:theory}); and \item two extended examples of RAVI's application to algorithm design and analysis: (1) a novel variant of~\citet{salimans2015markov}'s Markov Chain Variational Inference (MCVI) algorithm that, unlike vanilla MCVI, scales to handle proposals incorporating long MCMC chains; and (2) a novel sampler for Dirichlet process mixtures that uses a randomized agglomerative clustering algorithm as a proposal, outperforming strong baselines on a standard benchmark from astronomy~\citep{drinkwater2004large} and a challenging Medicare data cleaning problem~\citep{MedicareHosp,lew2021pclean}. \end{itemize}